Financial Advice for When You're Your Own Worst Enemy

 How do you react when things don’t go your way?
 Do you shop to relieve stress?
 Do you eat to distract yourself from depression or anxiety?
 We all tend to develop mechanisms to help us deal with negative feelings and situations.
 Those mechanisms, unfortunately, can sometimes be personally or financially damaging and cause significantly more problems than they resolve.

 So it’s important that you be aware of how you try to make things better for yourself.
 And if those coping mechanisms are negative, you should attempt to replace them with something more beneficial.
-If you can train yourself to turn to exercise instead of shopping when the need arises, you can turn a potentially negative situation into something very positive.
+For example, if you can train yourself to turn to exercise instead of shopping when you find yourself feeling stressed out, you can turn a potentially negative situation into something very positive.